 These facilities are the only sorts of Asbestos Studio reincarnations.

-The guiding method of both Subbody and Shadowbody butoh tries to approach non-hierarchy.
+The guiding method of Shadowbody butoh attempts to approach non-hierarchy.
 This certainly is different from how Tatsumi Hijikata taught, which was totalitarian in a way.4 Everyone had to specifically follow his butoh-fu.

 The distinction between teacher and non-teacher is blurred.
 Everyone is an administudent and captrainee.